Thinking about taking your first cruise but have an armful of questions? Here are some answers…

 Actually cruising is probably the most economical way to see many destinations in one trip.
 Don’t forget the price includes your accommodation, all meals (at least three per day and any time snacking), onboard entertainment including kids programmes and shows, plus transport from city to city, port to port.

-What is not included on my cruise?
+What is NOT included on my cruise?

 Is cruising just for old people?

 Ahh the old adage that cruising is only for the newlyweds and nearly-deads is no longer true.
-I have been on seven cruises now and each have been full of all ages from families with young kids to college students and 20-somethings travelling in groups, to couples and friends and retirees – who, by the way, have usually seen more of the world than I have and are incredibly sprightly!
+I have been on ten cruises now and each have been full of all ages from families with young kids to college students and 20-somethings travelling in groups, to couples and friends and retirees – who, by the way, have usually seen more of the world than I have and are incredibly sprightly!

 Will I get bored on a cruise?